Level 2 vs Level 1 EV Charger — Do You Actually Need the Upgrade

 Your Daily Mileage Consistently Runs Over 50 Miles

 Surprised by how many people I’ve talked to who are in this camp without realizing it.
 A 25-mile one-way commute is 50 miles a day before you’ve run a single errand.
-Add a school pickup, a detour to the pharmacy, and suddenly you’re at 65 or 70 miles.
+Add a school pickup, a detour to the pharmacy, a stop at the dry cleaner — suddenly you’re at 65 or 70 miles.
 Level 1 adds 40 to 45 miles overnight.
 You start every morning already behind.

-Running a consistent deficit on your battery is how you end up anxious at every traffic light, constantly calculating range.
+Running a consistent deficit is how you end up anxious at every traffic light, doing mental range math while merging onto the highway.
 Level 2 solves this cleanly.
-Thirty miles per hour of charging means you’re fully recovered from almost any day of driving within three or four hours.
+Thirty miles per hour of charging means you’re fully recovered from almost any driving day within three or four hours.

 You’re Charging More Than One EV